marlospomin/fallout/README.md

 # Contribute

 Feel free contribute with your skills and help make this project come to life.
-Ps: In fact I'd love to get some help.

 ## How to contribute